A Deep Dive Into C/C++ Compilation and Linking: Introduction

 [charliechen@Charliechen linkers]$ gcc -c demo.c -o demo.o

-A quick note on details:
+A quick word on the details:

 | File | a.o | b.o | libx.a | liby.a |